Last Updated: 24 February, 2026

 Massachusetts bettors currently have access to seven mobile betting apps and two retail betting locations.
 These numbers may expand over time, and daily fantasy sports apps and racebooks are also available.

-The state of Massachusetts is still fairly new to the legal sports betting world, but as of April 2025, it still has seen over $256 million in tax revenue from more than $13.7 billion worth of real-money wagers placed by MA bettors.
+The state of Massachusetts is still fairly new to the legal sports betting world.
+Still, as of March 2026, it has generated over $408 million in tax revenue from more than $21 billion in real-money wagers placed by MA bettors.

 Since the turn of the century, Massachusetts pro sports franchises have won 12 championships, most of which have come from the New England Patriots.